-The System's 15 and 25-year long-term gross returns of 7.76 percent and 8.37 percent, respectively, illustrate the System's ability to achieve our long-term objectives over extended periods.
+The System's, 10, 15 and 20-year long-term gross returns of 8.53, 6.09 and 7.63 percent, respectively, illustrate the System's ability to achieve our long-term objectives over extended periods.
 Meanwhile, the System remains highly funded and well positioned to serve our members and retirees.